 Inositol: Inositol has an affinity for the nerves.
 I’ve even seen it get rid of sciatica symptoms in my own clients, in addition to B12.
 This makes sense because inositol is also a b vitamin which protects the liver, enhancing its utilization of glucose, and the liver is what creates the neurotransmitters which facilitate the nerve impulses that allow us to think or move, for example.
 Inositol is a known carrier that transports these chemical messages throughout the cells, including feel-good messages.

 B12: B12 is another ingredient required to create myelin.
 This is why people may experience nerve pain, tingling and even peripheral neuropathy just from a B12 deficiency alone (R).
 This all signals a fraying of the proverbial wire that is the nervous system around which the myelin sheath is supposed to protect.
 This is why the B12 is so important.
 For most people, a B12 deficiency will either be caused by a lack of stomach acid or an inadequate supply in the diet, often from eating a vegan diet with improper dietary nutrition or supplementation.
 The type of B12 you choose matters a lot– the most commonly found form, sold on the vast majority of shelves is made with cyanide, hence it’s name cyanocobalamin.
 You may have a hard time even finding the right kind in any stores you frequent.
 I speak from experience when I say it’s worth it to spend the possible extra money and effort on finding the better form called methylcobalamin.
 This provides raw ingredients for the necessary methylation process which also protects the liver.
 Methylation’s importance in the bodily processes was shown in one study with a fat mouse with mutated genes.
 Given an altered form of DNA which expressed itself via obesity and also a yellow coat, this mouse embodies the effects of having reduced methylation capacities (R).
 Luckily though, we have an option to consume nutrients that can contribute to this methylation process.
-When these pregnant mice were fed a high choline diet, because choline can affect the what methylation occurs, the poor traits these mice were expressing such as a kinked tail, were actually able to change (R).
+When these pregnant mice were fed a high choline diet, because choline can affect the way methylation occurs, the poor traits these mice were expressing such as a kinked tail, were actually able to change (R).

-Boron: Boron highly necessary for proper brain function.
+Boron: Boron is highly necessary for proper brain function.
 It regulates calcium utilization which can have a major impact on excitotoxicity and consequential neurological health.
 Boron is also known for its capability to chelate out toxins from the pineal gland like fluoride and chlorine.
 Boron supports the body’s fight against fungal infection as well as parasites therefore becomes even more supportive to the entire system (R).
 As many of you may know, when you become riddled with a parasite or fungus, the body will spend all its time and energy focused on battling that rather than protecting your brain.
 Parasites have also been shown to decrease GABA which is our calming neurotransmitter that prevents seizures, allows us to sleep, and to just “chill out”.
 Boron has actually been shown to help stabilize ribose, which is a fundemental ingredient of our DNA!
 Ribose has shown to be helpful in very sever dysfunctions of the nervous system including fibromyalgia and chronic fatigue syndrome (R).
 This is incredibly important, groundbreaking if you ask me!
 Still though, boron isn ‘t even included on nutrition facts labels as a required nutrient.
 What a shame!
 So you can get it supplementally here.
 If you don’t prefer going through Amazon, then you can find virtually any nutrient you’ll need on my personal, practitioner- grade supplement store by signing in here.
 I have also composed a variety of folders for customers to browse various symptomologies they or loved ones might experience.

 Iodine (R)- Iodine is required by every cell in the body.
 It has even been shown that those with mental retardation all have a deficiency of iodine (R)!
 The best source I have come to learn about is kelp.
 Preferably, you’ll want an icelandic source from pristine waters, especially with how prevalent pollution has become in our oceans.
 Nature’s Way Kelp Vegetarian Capsules.
 Kelp is one source of iodine many people like because it comes with so many other necessary co-factors, supplying minerals and enzymatic reactions to support the assimilation of iodine in the body, which has so many uses.
 Most of us though, are extremely low and depleted of iodine due to inundation with the other halides like fluoride and bromide which can take up iodine’s place in the body when we don’t have enough iodine.
 Additionally, the potential radiation from Fukushima throws radioactive iodine into the mix.
 Personally, I’ve began using Lugol’s iodine and am amazed with the results.
 The brain fog and persistent fatigue I was experiencing for months, if not years on end, has largely vanished!
 This mineral naturally kills parasites, other heavy metals, and other pathogens.
 It’s no surprise that it also serves as supply to the thyroid gland, which interacts with our brain in our hormonal symphony.
 When we simply give our body the raw nutrients needed to perform, it does so in a way that many may have forgotten, or never even known, to be possible.
 By getting fluoride out of the collectively calcified pineal glands of our society, iodine has the functional potential to support one’s natural circadian rhythm or sleep cycle, as well as correcting a host of seemingly unexplainable symptoms that are plaguing people at an ever increasing rate.
 The pineal gland can be responsible for restless legs, ringing in the ears, flashes of light, darting objects that aren’t there, and a greater susceptibility to the radio (and other) waves which are around oneself at any time.
 This can lead one to have an improper gate or walk, to stumble, or even to develop schizophrenia- like symptoms.
 This is something Dr. Richard Versendaal found and recorded in his studies.
 Auto-immune hyperthyroid may be contraindicated with supplementing with iodine so please consult with your doctor or a qualified health care practitioner before starting any iodine regimen, especially if you have this condition or an allergy to shellfish or other history of being sensitive to iodine.
 If you don’t have either of those conditions, you may perform an iodine patchtest, wherein you paint a 2-3″ square on your inner arm or any inconspicuous area where you will remember look in the coming hours to monitor your rate of absorption.
 Most people will find that their skin takes up the iodine within far less than 24 hours, which indicates iodine deficiency.
 Other necessary cofactors for proper utilization include other minerals, specifically selenium.
 Brazil nuts are an excellent source of selenium, with ones full daily requirement contained in only 1-5 nuts.